falkoschumann/java-events/src/site/markdown/usage.md

     }

-The shorter way direct call the methods on `Event` and do not delegate.
+... and direct call the methods on `Event` and `Action` without delegating.

     ShorterExample example = new ShorterExample();
     example.onMessage.addHandler(m -> System.out.println("message send: " + m));